4ur1X/BMI_Calculator_app/README.md

 using the formula - **weight / (height * height)**

-Then, the following three are shown according to the input:
+Then, the following three are determined according to the input:

 - **BMI > 25** - Overweight
 - **BMI >= 18.5 and BMI <= 25** - Normal Weight